 Public Service Loan Forgiveness

 Public Service Loan Forgiveness (PSLF) was first introduced in 2007.
-The program is available not just to medical school graduates, but also to many professionals who work for qualifying nonprofit organizations or government agencies.
+The program is available not just to medical school graduates, but also to many professionals who work full time for qualifying nonprofit organizations or government agencies.

 Takeaway: This tax-free student loan forgiveness program might be a wise way to save money.
 Yet PSLF won’t wipe out your medical school debt completely, even if you qualify.
 And sadly, most borrowers who apply for the program do not qualify for forgiveness.

 Who this is best for: Doctors who work for nonprofit or public medical institutions for 10 or more years.

 National Health Service Corps (NHSC) Loan Repayment Program

 The Health Resources and Services Administration offers a student loan repayment program (among other assistance) to eligible health care professionals.
 To qualify for forgiveness, you’ll need to be licensed and work in an eligible discipline, such as: